Yefiker/neetcode-submissions/Data Structures & Algorithms/Tree/binary-tree-diameter/README.md

 ## Intuition

 The diameter passing through any single node as a turning point is equal to `leftSubtreeHeight + rightSubtreeHeight`.
 By computing heights bottom-up using post-order DFS, we can check and update a global maximum diameter at every node while returning the current node's height up to its parent.
+Hello I am Yefiker

 ## Common Pitfalls